 What Will Happen Next

 Do not mail Form I-134 to USCIS or any other government agency.
-You should mail the original Form I-134 to the noncitizen you intend to sponsor so that he or she can include it with his or her visa application or bring it to the U.S. consulate where he or she will apply for a tourist visa.
-All that’s left to do is wait for your friend or relative’s visa to be approved.
+You should send the original Form I-134 to the noncitizen you intend to sponsor so that he or she can include it with his or her visa application or bring it to the U.S. consulate where he or she will apply for a tourist visa.
+Send the original form with your ink signature on it—the consulate will probably reject a form that has been faxed or emailed.
+Once you’ve sent the I-134, all that’s left to do is wait for your friend or relative’s visa to be approved.